tutumcloud/support-docs/getting-started/beginner/your_first_node.md

   - Region: the region on which to provision the node cluster.
 The available regions depend on the provide you chose.
   - Type/size: the type and size of the nodes in the cluster.
 The available types and sizes depend on the provider you chose.
   - Number of nodes: the number of nodes that this node cluster will be created with.
 This can be modified at a later time.
   - Disk size: the disk size for each node.
-This is only available for Amazon Web Services and Microsoft Azure.
-Digital Ocean nodes have a fixed disk size that depends on the type/size of node chosen.
+This is only available for Amazon Web Services, Microsoft Azure and IBM SoftLayer.
+Digital Ocean nodes have a fixed disk size that depends on the type/size of the node chosen.

 Click on **Launch node cluster** to provision this node cluster.